-At its April 26, 2022 and May 24, 2022 meetings, the Royal Oak Rehabilitation Board of Appeals considered a variety of potential activities and provided the city commission with its recommendation.
-At its June 13, 2022 meeting, the Royal Oak City Commission accepted the board's as presented (items shown below).
+At its February 28, 2023 and March 21, 2021 meetings, the Royal Oak Rehabilitation Board of Appeals considered a variety of potential activities and provided the city commission with its recommendation.
+At its April 10, 2023 meeting, the Royal Oak City Commission modified the board's recommendations and adopted a motion to approve the submittal of the PY2023 Annual Action Plan with the following activities and associated funding levels.

 Project Name

 1 in-home supportive services - ROSES

 2 homeless prevention & assistance services - SOS

-3 homeless assistance services - SOCH
+3 emergency shelter services for homeless - SOCH

 4 housing rehabilitation program - owner rehabilitation assistance

-5 Hey/Hudson Park improvements
+5 Lockman Park improvements

-6 program administration
+9 program administration